aosama169/ImageProcessingProject/README.md

 ---------------------------------------------------

-# The Program Main EndPoint in on
+# The Program Main EndPoint is on
 http://localhost:3030/image

 # End Point to see list of the Available Images